 Terraform CLI

 Terraform CLI is the most popular and widely used IaC tool today.
-Owned by HashiCorp, Terraform is designed to provision and manage infrastructure resources through code.
+Owned by HashiCorp, which was recently acquired by IBM, Terraform is designed to provision and manage infrastructure resources through code.

 Terraform key features are: